Today I’m going to show you exactly how to do an SEO audit in 2021.

 Sure enough, because my content is designed to make Google searchers happy, my page quickly went from #15 to the #4 spot in Google.

-And it recently hit the #1 spot:
+And in a while it hit the #1 spot:

 Step #14: Flatten Your Website Architecture